ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **AWS S3 access point** is named network endpoint that are attached to buckets that you can use to perform S3 object operations, such as uploading and retrieving objects.
 **To securely serve private content in S3 by using CloudFront**:
-	a.
-Require that your users access your private content by using special CloudFront signed URLs or signed cookies.
+	\- Require that your users access your private content by using special CloudFront signed URLs or signed cookies.
-	b.
-Require that your users access your Amazon S3 content by using CloudFront URLs, not Amazon S3 URLs.
+	\- Require that your users access your Amazon S3 content by using CloudFront URLs, not Amazon S3 URLs.
 This prevents users from bypassing the restrictions that you specify in signed URLs or signed cookies.
 You can do this by setting up an origin access identity (OAI) for your Amazon S3 bucket.
 You can also configure the custom headers for a private HTTP server or an Amazon S3 bucket configured as a website endpoint.
+	\- AWS CloudFront signed URL can have very long expiration date: "You can also distribute private content using a signed URL that is valid for a longer time, possibly for years.

 ==**AWS S3 Transfer Acceleration**==
 	\- ==enables fast,== & secure ==transfers of files== over long distances ==between your client and your Amazon S3 bucket.==
 	\- leverages Amazon CloudFront's globally distributed AWS Edge Locations.
 As data arrives at an AWS Edge Location, data is routed to your Amazon S3 bucket over an optimized network path.